 According to Hindustan Times, the central state has asked other states to declare the infection as an epidemic.
 Further, the news states following states in India have the highest number of Black Fungus cases.

-- Maharashtra: There are 1,500 cases of Black Fungus infection and 90 deaths because of the infection.
+- Maharashtra: There are 1,500 cases of this infection and 90 deaths because of the infection.

 - Gujarat: Around 1,163 cases and 61 death because of Mucormycosis.